Optimizing Images for Your Website & SEO (Transcription)

-You can also rename your file once it’s in there.
-But you could use descriptive keywords in your file name and that’s going to help you stay organized it’s also going to give context to the search engines for what this image is, and what the other information around the image is about as well. image title follows the same type of rules.
-It’s another place to use applicable keywords.
+You can also self-select a file name before you upload it to the website.
+You can rename your file once it’s in there and you could use descriptive keywords in your file name.
+That’s going to help you stay organized.
+It’s also going to give context to the search engines for what this image is, and what the other information around the image is about as well.

-The final element is the image alt tag, which is now required by ADA laws and this helps describe the image to the user in the code and also if the user is using a screen reader.
-So you want to maximize the value of your alt tag by using keywords and you want to provide that extra service to those who might be visually impaired and can’t see the content of the image that you’ve provided.
+The final element is the image alt tag, which is now required by ADA law.
+This helps describe the image to the user in the code and also if the user is using a screen reader.
+You want to maximize the value of your alt tag by using keywords and you want to provide that extra service to those who might be visually impaired and can’t see the content of the image that you’ve provided.

 Please let me know if you have any questions.
 I’m Gwen Beren, CEO of Illuminous Marketing.